 - On a simulated example with n = 20 training observations, features that are completely unrelated to the outcome are added to the model - Left: The R2 increases to 1 as more features are included.
-Center: The training set MSE decreases to 0 as more features are included.
-Right: The test set MSE increases as more features are included - This indicates the importance of always evaluating model performance on an independent test set
+Center: The training set MSE decreases to 0 as more features are included - Right: The test set MSE increases as more features are included - This indicates the importance of evaluating model performance on an independent test set

-The lasso was performed with n = 100 observations and three values of p, the number of features.
+The lasso was performed with n = 100 observations and three values of p.
 Of the p features, 20 were associated with the response.
 The boxplots show the test MSEs that result using three different values of the tuning parameter

 - 1. Regularization or shrinkage plays a key role in high-dimensional problems - 2.
 Appropriate tuning parameter selection is crucial for good predictive performance - 3.
-The test error tends to increase as the dimensionality of the problem (i.e. the number of features or predictors) increases, unless the additional features are truly associated with - 62 the response
+The test error tends to increase as the dimensionality of the problem increases, unless the additional features are truly associated with the response